MartinYeung5/2024_substrate_notes/notes.md

 * cargo check -p node-template-runtime --release

 Error:
-failed to load source of dependency of pallet-nicks
+failed to load source for dependency of pallet-nicks

 In this step, only review ( review the Config trait for the Balances pallet)
 * Open the runtime/src/lib.rs file in a text editor.